espocrm/documentation/docs/administration/websocket.md

 * Updates in stream on the record detail view;
 * Updates of the detail view (since 5.9.0).

+Important: You need to have *zmq* php extension installed.

 Enable *Use WebSocket* parameter at Administation > Settings.

-You need to have *zmq* php extension installed.

 ## Daemon